-The presiding judge evaluates the merit [bien fondé] of the said pleadings and, in the affirmative, refers [the matter] to the Constitutional Court by way of a prejudicial pleadings [exception préjudicielle].
+The presiding judge refers [the matter] to the Constitutional Court by way of a prejudicial pleadings [exception préjudicielle].

 The Constitutional Court decides within a time period of one month.
 If it declares the incriminatory law contrary to the Constitution, this law ceases to produce its effects counting from the decision.